pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/bxretail-sample-app/README.md

 ### Registration
 PingOne Authentication API & PingOne Management API
 1. Click **Sign up today: Create an Account**.
-2. Enter an emaill address you have access to and enter a password.
+2. Enter an email address you have access to and enter a password.
 3. Enter the verification code that you received to your email and click **Submit my code**.
 4. Your account has been created, and you will be signed on.